Nahm equations

 In differential geometry and gauge theory, the Nahm equations are a system of ordinary differential equations introduced by Werner Nahm in the context of the Nahm transform - an alternative to Ward's twistor construction of monopoles.
-The Nahm equations are formally analogous to the algebraic equations in the ADHM construction of instantons, where finite order matrices are replaced by differential operators.
+The Nahm equations are formally analogous to the algebraic equations in the ADHM construction of instantons (Nigel Hitchin called them a "bold adaptation"), where finite order matrices are replaced by differential operators.

 Deep study of the Nahm equations was carried out by Nigel Hitchin and Simon Donaldson.
 Conceptually, the equations arise in the process of infinite-dimensional hyperkähler reduction.
 They can also be viewed as a dimensional reduction of the anti-self-dual Yang-Mills equations.
 Among their many applications we can mention: Hitchin's construction of monopoles, where this approach is critical for establishing nonsingularity of monopole solutions; Donaldson's description of the moduli space of monopoles; and the existence of hyperkähler structure on coadjoint orbits of complex semisimple Lie groups, proved by Kronheimer, Biquard, and Kovalev.